Evidence God Exists

-If the viewer lacks faith, he can argue away the obvious, much like after jumping off a building, he could deny he will ever contact the ground.
+If the viewer lacks faith in what is true, he can argue away the obvious, much like after jumping off a building, he could deny he will ever contact the ground.
 Nothing will convince him until it is too late.
 If he is predisposed to not believe, he will not believe.
 The question we must ask him, then, is "are you ready to accept the possibility God does exist?"
 If he is ready to accept the possibility, then he is ready to consider the proof below.

 I leave the gift of faith to the Holy Trinity.
 I offer the following to help take the unbeliever to the precipice.

 How do things exist?
 Take the example of a tree you can see outside your window (use your imagination if there is no tree or no window for you).
 Why does it exist?
 Looking at it simply, we could say it started as a seed and grew into a tree.
 But then we might wonder why the seed existed.
 The seed came from another, older tree.
 But, why did that tree exist?
 It came from an even older seed, which came from an older tree, which came from a seed that was older yet.
 Taking this to its logical extension back in time, there had to be a 'first' seed that grew the first tree.

 Nothing can change on its own.
 Something else must cause the change.
 Proximity to water, nutrients, sunlight will support the growth of the seed, but not cause it to grow.
 Something, other than itself, must cause it to change.
 Science calls this concept "Cause and Effect".
 For every effect (such as the growth of a seed), there must be a cause.